Humed-Muhammad/react-net/readme.md

 # react-neti

-This tool is for handling the network connectivity checks, developed based on hooks,
+This tool was created using hooks to handle network connectivity checks.

-It checks the network connectivity status of your device in real time through polling.
+It uses polling to check the network connectivity status of your device in real time.

 # Example